Singapore dollar: Marine series 1967

+$1: 33.32 mm; 2.39 mm; 16.85 g; A stylised Singapore lion symbol flanked by two stalks of paddy.

+For table standards, see the coin specification table.

 Floral series 1985

 In 1985, the second series of coins were introduced in denominations of 1, 5, 10, 20 and 50 cents and 1 dollar.
 The reverse of these coins were designed by Christopher Ironside.
 The new series offered smaller coins depicting a floral theme.
 One-dollar banknotes were discontinued and gradually replaced with an aluminium-bronze coin.
 The 5-cent coin was also changed to aluminum-bronze while the 10, 20, and 50 cents remained copper-nickel.
 Limited numbers of commemorative bimetallic 5-dollar coins with scalloped edges were also periodically issued later during this series.
 This series is still in circulation.
 The 1 cent coin was taken out of circulation in 2002.